 Even one instance of endpoint resources not being used as intended can result in a compliance breach.
 Let’s say that misuse (an innocent breach of best practice or a malicious act) results in an endpoint-delivered threat harming business continuity or data.
 Organisations can quickly find themselves under regulators’ scrutiny and face huge fines for not abiding by compliance measures.

 As such, organisations need to find a way to manage and minimise the threat of non-compliant endpoint use.
 The best way is to implement governance and compliance controls that cannot be readily overwritten and alert security teams of unauthorised or suspicious activity.
-Endpoint Detection and Response is the ideal tool to achieve this.
+Advanced endpoint protection technologies, including Endpoint Detection and Response are the ideal tools to achieve this.

 How Does EDR Support Business and Endpoint Compliance?